Vyral/base-template/_posts/2022-07-19-tulsa-looks-good-on-discovery-labs.md

 {% include pullquote.html %}

-A lot of us have been excited about the grand opening. **Now that your doors are finally open, what’s it been like so far?&nbsp;**
+A lot of us have been excited about the grand opening. **Now that your doors are finally open, what’s it been like so far? **

 “We’ve been crazy busy; it’s been phenomenal\!
 We’re so grateful for Tulsa.
 This has been a long time coming for years, so it’s fantastic to finally have kids playing and families here enjoying the space.”

-Kids are out of school now, and it gets hot here in the summer. **If people want to enjoy the Discover Lab, what do they need to know?&nbsp;**
+Kids are out of school now, and it gets hot here in the summer. **If people want to enjoy the Discover Lab, what do they need to know? **

 “We have a lot of different membership options.
 We always say that if you plan on visiting Discover Labs at least three times, a membership is for you.
 After those visits, it basically pays for itself.
 Other than that we have the summer camps, which are a great way to stay cool, learn something new, and get some museum time.
-There’s always regular visitation if you need something to do and it’s too hot to play outside.&nbsp;
+There’s always regular visitation if you need something to do and it’s too hot to play outside.

 “We’re open seven days a week from 9:30 a.m. to 5 p.m.
 Monday through Saturday.
 Sunday, we’re open from 11:30 a.m. to 5 p.m.”